artemis-yl/artemis-yl.github.io/_posts/2017-04-07-HeatSinks.md

 ## Introduction <a name="1"></a>

-This was a series of labs with a culmulative experiement and design for the UofT course MIE313: Heat and Mass Transfer.
+This was a series of labs with a culmulative experiment and design for the UofT course MIE313: Heat and Mass Transfer.
 I worked in a team of 4 with Muhammad Amier Mohd Faudzi, Dahlia Milevsky, Shehroz Mubashir.

 My main responsibilty was to:
  - create the nodal analysis and create the MATLab code to run it.
- - re-derived the heat flux of the blocks, as our previous equation were incorrect.
+ - re-derive the heat flux of the blocks, as our previous derivtions and values were incorrect.
- - write the report sections that explained the above.
+ - write the report sections that explained the code and derivations (AKA my main respoinsibilities).

 With my group, I also:
- - gathered data at all lab seesion.
+ - gathered data at all lab sessions.
- - edited and formated the report.
+ - edited and formated the reports.

 My group members derived and calculated the heat coefficients and other values required, as well applied the statistical analysis to validate our results.